saphirecrystal/Electronic-KeyTag/README.md

  The Key chain will beep if it senses no acceleration for an hour continously.
 To stop the key chain from beeping and flasing lights  accelerate it once.
 The timer will reset everytime there is an acceleration.

- To shut it off anad turn it back On, long press the switch button for more than 5 seconds and less than 10 seconds.
+ To shut it off and turn it back On, long press the switch button for more than 5 seconds and less than 10 seconds.

  One can program the Key-Tag circuit board using the MSP-FET: http://www.ti.com/tool/MSP-FET It can also be programmed through a TI evaluation board provided you have a programmar cable: http://www.tag-connect.com/TC2050-IDC-430

- To see the schematic and layout design of this project: https://youtu.be/E2SBVupF5sg To see how to use video:
+ To see the schematic and layout design of this project: https://youtu.be/E2SBVupF5sg

+ To see how to use video: